flame/blis/docs/Multithreading.md

 If you still wish to set the parallelization scheme globally, but you want to do so at runtime, BLIS provides a thread-safe API for specifying multithreading.
 Think of these functions as a way to modify the same internal data structure into which the environment variables are read.
 (Recall that the environment variables are only read once, when BLIS is initialized).

+**Note**: If you set parallelization globally via environment variables and *then* your application *also* uses the global runtime API to set the ways of parallelism, the global runtime API will prevail.

 **Note**: Regardless of which way ([automatic](Multithreading.md#globally-at-runtime-the-automatic-way) or [manual](Multithreading.md#globally-at-runtime-the-manual-way)) the global runtime API is used to specify multithreading, that specification will affect operation of BLIS through **both** the BLAS compatibility layer as well as the native ([typed](docs/BLISTypedAPI.md) and [object](docs/BLISObjectAPI.md)) APIs that are unique to BLIS.

 ### Globally at runtime: the automatic way